 Source: Apex Systems

 We constantly hear “I haven’t been in the job market in years and it seems like things have changed drastically” and “I keep applying to positions but I’m not hearing anything back.”
-When seeking new job keep these five things in mind:
+When seeking a new job keep these five things in mind:

-Truth #1 – Your resume will need to pass a system test before being seen (in most cases) Most job applicants understand what an ATS (applicant tracking system) is, but few are in the mindset and habit of making adjustments to their resume to ensure it’s optimized and will therefore get prioritized (ranked highly) by an ATS.
+Truth #1 – Your resume will need to pass a system test before being seen (in most cases).
+Most job applicants understand what an ATS (applicant tracking system) is, but few are in the mindset and habit of making adjustments to their resume to ensure it’s optimized and will therefore get prioritized (ranked highly) by an ATS.